tensorflow/tfjs-converter/README.md

 A 2-step process to import your model:

-1. [Python conversion script](./scripts/convert.py), converts from a TensorFlow SavedModel to a web friendly format.
+1. [A python script](./scripts/convert.py) that converts from a TensorFlow SavedModel to a web friendly format.
+If you already have a converted model, or are using an already hosted model (e.g. MobileNet), skip this step.
 2. [Javascript API](./src/executor/tf_model.ts), for loading and running inference.

-## Step 1: Converting a [SavedModel](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md) to TensorFlow.js format
+## Step 1: Converting a [SavedModel](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md) to a web-friendly format

 1. Clone the github repo: